PaiGoManh/Liquidify/README.md

 ## 🚀 Features

 - **Liquidity Provision:**
-  Users can provide liquidity to the pool by depositing two tokens in a specified ratio, earning shares that represent their stake in the pool.
+  Users can provide liquidity to the pool by depositing two tokens in a specified ratio, earning shares that represent their stake in the pool .

 - **Liquidity Removal:**
   Users can withdraw their liquidity from the pool, receiving their proportional share of both tokens.